micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-24-rashi_en.md

 <b>Continually,</b> from night to night, like [the expression] “a continual burnt-offering,” which [comes] only from day to day.

 ### passuk 3
 <b>The Curtain of Testimony,</b> which is before the Ark, which is called “Testimony.”
 And our Rabbis expounded [this as referring] to <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the westernmost lamp, which is testimony for all the world’s inhabitants that the Divine Presence dwells in the midst of Israel.
-[This is because the <i>Kohein Godol</i>] places as much oil in it as for the other lamps, [but] from it he would begin [to light the lamps] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and with it he would end.
+[This is because the <i>Kohen Godol</i>] places as much oil in it as for the other lamps, [but] from it he would begin [to light the lamps] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and with it he would end.
 <b>Aharon shall arrange it [so that it burns] from evening until morning.</b> He should arrange it in a suitable arrangement according to the length of each night; the Sages estimated [this] at half a <i>log</i> for each lamp, and this was fit for even the [long] nights of the Teves season, and this measure was set for them [for the entire year].

 ### passuk 4